grapestone5321/Kaggle-Courses-Python/README.md

 - Going between strings and lists: .split() and .join()

+str.split() turns a string into a list of smaller strings, breaking on whitespace by default.

+This is super useful for taking you from one big string to a list of words.

 - Building strings with .format()

 Python lets us concatenate strings with the + operator.